Graduate Grading System

 - The original grading decision is upheld, or

 - Sufficient evidence exists to indicate a grade has been assigned unfairly.

 In this latter case, the Faculty Affairs Committee will assign the student a new grade for the course.
-The Committee's written decision and supporting documentation will be delivered to the President of the Faculty Senate, the office of the EVPAA, the student, the instructor, and the instructor's Department Head/Division Director no later than 25 business days following the Senate's receipt of the grade appeal.
+The Committee's written decision and supporting documentation will be delivered to the President of the Faculty Senate, the Graduate Dean, the student, the instructor, and the instructor's Department Head/Division Director no later than 25 business days following the Senate's receipt of the grade appeal.
 The Faculty Affairs Committee's decision shall constitute the final decision of the grade appeal.
 There is no further internal appeal available to the parties.

 The schedule, but not the process, outlined above may be modified upon mutual agreement of the student, the instructor, and the Faculty Affairs Committee.